anansh14/ai-automation-projects/README.md

     b) Interactive workflow (workflow-interactive.json):
     Form‑driven version where you enter Target Role + Location; the agent runs the same scraping + ranking pipeline on            demand, sends you a summary email, and can also sync results into Notion.

+5) Jarvis 2.0 – AI Telegram Chatbot (jarvis-telegram/)
+Telegram bot built with n8n that routes messages between:

+a chat branch (LLM answers like a concise, well‑formatted assistant), and an image branch (/generate image …), which calls an image generation node and replies with a photo.
+The workflow JSON is sanitized (no tokens, webhook IDs redacted, chat IDs placeholdered) and ready to import into n8n.